SparebankenVest/azure-key-vault-to-kubernetes/README.md

 The Controller works like this:

-1. Create a `AzureKeyVaultSecret` resource, containing information of how to get a secret from Azure Key Vault (see [Usage](#usage) below)
+By creating a `AzureKeyVaultSecret` resource (a Custom Resource Definition provided by this project) the Controller has everything needed to know which Azure Key Vault and Object it is going to sync.

-2. When the `AzureKeyVaultSecret` resource above is created, the `azure-keyvault-controller` controller discovers the newly created `AzureKeyVaultSecret` resource and use its information to get the secret from Azure Key Vault, and create a native Kubernetes `Secret`
+When created, the Controller kicks in and use the information to download the secret from Azure Key Vault and create a native Kubernetes secret containing the secret from Azure Key Vault.

-3. `azure-keyvault-controller` controller will periodically poll Azure Key Vault for version changes of the secret and apply any changes to the Kubernetes native `Secret`
+Periodically the Controller will poll Azure Key Vault for version changes of the secret and apply any changes to the Kubernetes native secret.

+See [Usage](#usage) for more details.

-**Note: Pods in Kubernetes currently don't get notifications when Secret resources change, and Pods will have to be re-created or use something like the Wave controller (https://github.com/pusher/wave) to get the changes**
+**Note-1: Pods in Kubernetes currently do not get notifications when Secret resources change, and Pods will have to be re-created or use something like the Wave controller (https://github.com/pusher/wave) to get the changes**

-**Note: By default the `azure-keyvault-controller` controller auto sync Secrets every 10 minutes (configurable) and depending on how many secrets are synchronized can cause extra usage costs of Azure Key Vault.**
+**Note-2: By default the Controller auto sync secrets every 10 minutes (configurable) and depending on how many secrets are synchronized can cause extra usage costs of Azure Key Vault.**

 ### Env Injector

-The Env Injector works like this:

-1. Env Injector must be enabled per namespace:
+The Env Injector is developed using a Mutating Admission Webhook that triggers just before every Pod gets created.
+To allow cluster administrators some control over which Pods this Webhook gets triggered for, it must be enabled per namespace using the `azure-key-vault-env-injection` label, like in the example below:

 ```
 apiVersion: v1
 kind: Namespace